Fight or Flight! The Stress Responses of Complex PTSD.

 What is Complex PTSD?

-Complex PTSD is the result of exposure to pervasive, relational trauma.
-Complex trauma includes symptoms of PTSD in addition to other trauma symptoms such as emotional disregulation, strained interpersonal relationships, shame, and dissociation.
+Complex Post Traumatic Stress Disorder (CPTSD) results from exposure to multiple traumas over an extended period of time.
+Complex trauma includes symptoms of PTSD in addition to atypical, trauma symptoms such as emotional disregulation, strained interpersonal relationships, identity confusion, and dissociation.
 Complex PTSD often occurs from childhood abuse/neglect or intimate partner violence.
-The neurobiological effects of childhood trauma are further explained in an article by the American Psychological Association
+To further understand the neurobiological effects of childhood trauma you can refer this article by the American Psychological Association.

 Understanding the Stress Responses of Complex PTSD

-Complex PTSD effects the brain’s ability to process stressful stimuli, making it overly responsive to trauma triggers.
-Below are the five stress responses a person with Complex PTSD will exhibit when facing a perceived threat:
+CPTSD effects the brain’s ability to process stressful stimuli, making it overly responsive to triggers of past traumatic events.
+Below are the five stress responses a person with CPTSD may exhibit when facing a perceived threat:

 Fight: This response is activated when a person determines they can overpower a perceived threat.
 This includes yelling, destroying property, instigating verbal or physical altercations, or attempting to dominate others.